thunlp/NeuBA/cv/README.md

 # CV Experiments of NeuBA

-This folder contains CV experiments codes of NeuBA.
+This folder contains CV experiment codes of NeuBA.